MegaKG/ExposeFS/README.md

   - Test2.txt

 This currently only works with Linux implementations of the FAT16 filesystem driver.
+I suspect this is due to the lack of VFAT support.

 ToDo: Windows / MacOS debugging.

 Tested on a Raspberry Pi Pico using the Arduino Core: